 for attended (trainee) mode.
 Default: false

-(Env: TEST_MODE
+(Env: DEBUG_MODE

 ): true

-element location for debugging purposes. false
+during element location for debugging purposes. false

 disables this.
 Default: false